TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

 You are probably familiar with the notion of the **mean** or **average** of a series of numbers as a type of central value (or **central tendency**) for the numbers in the series.
-But you've probably also heard of the **median** and may know that it too, is a type of central tendency.
+But you've probably also heard of the **median**, and may know that it is also a type of central tendency.
 You may know the difference between the two in terms of the procedures for calculating their values.
-The median of the series `x` would be found by sorting `x` then taking the middle value (or the mean of the two central values, if `x` has even length).
+The median of the series `x` would be found by sorting `x`, then taking the middle value (or the mean of the two central values, if `x` has even length).
 By contrast, means are calculated using the formula (expressed in R):